 Painter Leslie Anderson’s subjects range from landscapes of Blue Hill in the summer to still life and summer imagery in the winter.

 In February 2015, Ari Erlbaum from the Salt Institute in Portland took a series of photos of Leslie painting.
-These are being used for a project depicting different processes.
+These were used for a project depicting different processes.
 Below are a few select photos from the series.

 You can see more of Leslie’s work on her website.